How do I apply to PICH?

-By the end of August.
-This will allow you to liaise with your educational supervisor/trainer/rota co-ordinator before you start your placement in September.
+By early October.
+This will allow you to liaise with your educational supervisor/trainer/rota co-ordinator, and book study leave for the launch

-I won’t be at the same trust for the next year – can I still apply?
+I won’t be at the same trust/workplace for the whole year – can I still apply?

 You can apply and your application will not be penalised in any way, though we recognise it will be easier for trainees who are in the same trust to identify projects and supervisors.